 Kofi McCalla was never going to travel the world.

 That’s what his father told him.
 But McCalla, who’d been fostering a love of travel since he was young, wasn’t ready to give up on his dreams.
-He wanted to see the world’s most interesting cities — and even more than that, he wanted to see the people in those cities.
-And right alongside his love of travel, McCalla had developed a love of streetwear, from outfits involving bold top brands like Supreme to the unique styles birthed at small shops buried in Tokyo’s side streets.
+He wanted to see the world’s most interesting cities.
+And even more than that, he wanted to see the people in those cities — along with what they were wearing.
+Right alongside his love of travel, McCalla had developed a love of streetwear, from outfits involving bold top brands like Supreme to the unique styles birthed at small shops buried in Tokyo’s side streets.

-While McCalla was attending university at a city outside London, he didn’t have the cash to afford the brands he wanted to wear.
+While he was attending university at a city outside London, McCalla didn’t have the cash to afford the brands he wanted to wear.
 So he burned through what he could afford traveling to London and documenting other people’s outfits.
 In his search for a lo-fi way to show the internet London’s coolest threads, he found YouTube.

 YouTube led him to Drake.